hslrock/github_guide/Chapter0.md

 <ul>
 <li>Can be thought as Ctrl +Z command in other softwares
-<li>In team project, increase in partiicipating researchers results in increase in complexity of determining which version is final.
+<li>In team project, increase in participating researchers results in increase in complexity of determining which version is final.
 Therefore, version management is essential
 </li></ul>

 <ul>